 The biggest impact it has had on me though is the feeling of community and connectedness.
 Coming from a small country town I have never had the opportunity to have a network of people around me that are so accepting and understanding of me.
 Being surrounded by such unapologetic queerness has given me so much more confidence in myself and who I really am.
 Thank you Pinnacle, you have done so much for me, and for many other young people

 I am deeply honoured to be a 2018 Pinnacle Scholar.
 For the first time in my studies, I am able to focus on working toward the best possible grades without financial barriers.
 Unfortunately, here in WA, it is still difficult to be a trans person at university, but I know I have the support of the Pinnacle family behind me when I face challenges.

-I am so glad to have connected with a community of other young LGBTQIA+ scholars from across the country, and an industry mentor who has been so willing to offer guidance and industry connections.
+I am so glad to have connected with a community of other young LGBTIQ+ scholars from across the country, and an industry mentor who has been so willing to offer guidance and industry connections.
 I am so much closer to a career in my dream industry than I could ever have had without the Pinnacle Foundation’s support.

 We are proud to support our returning scholars from 2017: Angel Star St James, Jordan Brown, Wade Goldwyer, Cody Luke, Harrison Norris, Brandon Saputra, Rhiannon Harris, Cai Mia Langford, Alex Bradford, Axel Rose, Lara Tonkin, Joel Wilson

 Albury NSW, Bachelor Podiatric Medicine